mjopenglsdl/small3d/README.md

 License
 -------

-As of (biicode) version 8, small3d is licensed under the BSD 3-Clause License (see LICENSE file).
+small3d is licensed under the BSD 3-Clause License (see LICENSE file).

 Reuse and packaging
 -------------------